iamharshtambe/react-rampup/README.md

 Advanced patterns including Higher Order Components, controlled/uncontrolled components, and React DevTools.

+### 11 - Testing

+Unit testing using React Testing Library and Jest.

 ## Getting Started

 Each lesson folder contains its own project with specific setup instructions.
 Navigate to individual lesson directories to explore the code and run the projects.